CyberHeroRS/writeups/TFC/lumapci/README.md

 ### Validate signature

-There is function called `validate_signature` that is called before vm_execute
+There is a function called `validate_signature` that is called before vm_execute

 ![validate_signature](validate_signature.png)

-What this function does is split code into chunks of 64 bytes, sha512 those hases , xors those hashes into one `checksum` and compars checksum with constant values
+What this function does is split code into chunks of 64 bytes, performs sha512 on those chunks and xors those hashes into one `checksum` and finally compares the checksum with constant values.

-This would be rust equivalent
+This would be rust equivalent:

 ```rust
 use sha2_const::Sha512;